Lukas-Grasmann/Spark_3.1.2_Skyline/docs/sql-ref-syntax-qry-select-skylineof.md

 * **expression**

   Specifies an expression that represents a skyline dimension.
 Typically is a column but may also be an alias or similar.

+* **COMPLETE**

+  Specified that a given skyline does not contain missing values i.e. no null values.
+  This forces Spark to use algorithms under the assumption that no missing values are present even if columns are nullable.
+  ***WILL PRODUCE UNEXPECTED RESULTS IF NULL VALUES ARE ENCOUNTERED*** The appropriate complete or incomplete algorithm will be chosen automatically if option is not specified based on nullability.
+  Performance of incomplete algorithms may be inferior to complete algorithms on complete inputs but the output is correct regardless.

 * **DISTINCT**